dmilith/TheSS/README.md

 ## FAQ
+* "I don't want to use Sofin to install my software" - Thess is by definition designed to make use of Sofin software.
+If you want to use thess with some other utility - not Sofin - you're on your own.
+I'm not interested in developing any additional package managment support ever.
+It's that simple.
 * "It doesn't work at all.
 No services are starting" - First, make sure you have working "svdss" in background.
 Then make sure you have default shell installed for launched services (/Software/Zsh).
 If you still have problems, please report.
 * "I've found a SIGSEGV in your crappy code.
 How to help you track it?" - First of all, disable optimizations in src/Common.pro.
 Replace "-O3" with "-O0 -g" in compiler flags setting.
 Rebuild project from scratch.
 Then just run your code with "lldb" or "gdb", and when you reproduce an error please send me output of "bt" command.
 Your contibution is never forgotten!